 When we close our eyes, we picture a Neapolitan grandmother trying not to cry as she slaves over a pile of onions while cooking Pasta alla Genovese.
 We also picture her feeding the resulting mounds of stewed meat and onions generously slathered over hollow tubes of hearty paccheri to her huge, hungry family.

 You may be wondering why a dish referring to Genoa is from Naples.
+After all, the two great Italian food cities are more than 400 miles apart.
 We wondered the same thing ourselves.

 Genovese and Naples

 Neapolitans’ love for great pizza is obvious but many in the wonderfully crazy Campanian city hide a secret love for a sauce that, over hundreds of years, has become as synonymous with the town as graffiti covered buildings and nearby Mount Vesuvius.